 1.7.1 President Committees and Councils

-The Administrative Assembly meets at the call of the president, normally once per month during the academic year.
+The Administrative Assembly meets at the call of the president, normally twice per semester during the academic year.
 Its primary functions are to:

 - share information across the college's administrative and academic divisions that will enable each member of the administrative assembly to perform their own leadership tasks as effectively as possible;

-- act as a conduit of information from the Administrative Assembly to the various administrative and academic offices.
+- act as a conduit of information from the Administrative Assembly to the various administrative and academic offices; and

 The Administrative Assembly is composed of the president, vice presidents, all other members of the President's Council, and all staff and faculty whose positions of leadership and responsibility within a division, school or office suggest the value of their participation in the conversations described above.
 The total size of the Administrative Assembly will be maintained between 70 and 90 people, all members by virtue of their offices.